cosmic-lang/cosmic/docs/basics.md

 ```

 ## Compile Time
-`Cro` can run code at compile time instead of run time.
+`Ruka` can run code at compile time instead of run time.

 The return of compile time expressions can be stored in var or let, but they will no longer be usable in later compile time expressions
 ```elixir